calebmkim/mysportsblog/content/blog/historical-nba.md

 Like the '15-'16 Cavs, I'm not bothered too much by their somewhat underwhelming regular season because I think they comfortably had the 1 seed and were coasting until the playoffs.

 However, this team--- as [Jamal Murray](https://www.youtube.com/watch?v=nHpRYupC4ws) routinely does--- significantly raised their level in the playoffs.
-Arguably their biggest weakness was their defense: they finished the regular season with a mediocre 112.8 defensive rating (15th out of 30 NBA teams).
+Arguably their biggest weakness was defense: they finished the regular season with a mediocre 112.8 defensive rating (15th out of 30 NBA teams).
 However, they had a 110.8 playoff defensive rating (3rd out of 16 postseason teams, and would have been 2nd in the regular season that year).
 Their 117.6 regular season offensive rating was 5th in the league, while their 119.5 playoff offensive rating was 1st out of 16 postseason teams, and would have been 1st in the regular season that year.